 TREE TALK (grades K-3)

 Dee Robertson loves trees.
 In her class, TREE TALK, students focus on tree identification and creative representation of nature as an explorative adventure.
-Hike, sketch, and paint along the grounds of the Byrd Park Pump House, concentrating on one or two trees each week as an active scavenger hunt.
+Hike, sketch, and paint along open green spaces, concentrating on one or two trees each week as an active scavenger hunt.
 What do trees have to say?
 How do we recognize and identify them?
 How do we represent them through art?

 Leicia Miles enjoys dimensional work.
 She is interested in how textured, multilayered artwork captivates the viewer and tells a story.
 In her class, Real Layers, students tell their own stories through layering paint, collage, stamps, found objects, and natural elements.
 Practice foundational sketching, drawing, and painting.
 Alter projects by adding everyday materials to build dimension and meaning.
 Learn about composition, proportion, color theory, light and shadow.
 How can you express your own stories and interests through color, texture, and layering?
 How can you develop your own style through mixed media art?